Jbrenton191/GBA_multimapping_2022/README.md

 # GBA_multimapping_2022

-For description of code please download and open either the .html file or knit the RMD file.
+For description of code please download and open either the .html file or knit the .Rmd file.

 Results/output are viewable and able to download in the csv file.